orbs-network/website/content/faq/md/section2/faq-6.md

 ---
 layout: partials/shared/opening-box
-title: How can I become a Guardian?
+title: How do I choose an Orbs Guardian?
 color: "#1EE6CF"
 ---

+In order to participate in the Orbs universe, token holders are required to stake their tokens and select a Guardian to delegate their voting power to.
 Orbs Guardians represent the Orbs community; they maintain the security of the network and uphold its long term vision.
-As the most significant stakeholders in the network, they are most suitable to provide enterprise business applications the required security and availability.

-Guardians are expected to build a community of Delegators that trust them to truthfully represent their and the network’s interests.

-For instructions use this [link](https://github.com/orbs-network/validator-instructions)
+Therefore, it is important for Orbs Delegators to choose a trustworthy and active Guardian.

+Delegators should note that Guardians are entitled to change the [rewards ratio](how-to-choose-an-orbs-guardian) to their Delegators within the allowed range of 66.667% to 0%.
+Therefore, it is important to note that staking rewards may vary between Guardians, so choose your Guardian carefully!

+The full Guardians list for staking on Ethereum and Polygon can be seen in the [Tetra](https://staking.orbs.network/#/) staking wallet.

+You can learn more on how to choose an Orbs Guardian [here](how-to-choose-an-orbs-guardian)